-Because I don't remember much after the episode passes, I've begun to record what I feel when I'm in one of these states.
-They come from time to time and I know they will eventually pass.
-They never pass soon enough--not in the winter.
+Because I don't remember much after the symptomatic episode passes, I've begun to record what I feel when I'm in one of those states.
+They come from time to time, and I know the episode will eventually pass.
+They never pass soon enough--especially not in the winter.

-Spring will soon be in the air, and I firmly believe that this state will pass when I get more light.
-My symptoms weren't as severe when I lived on the coast, and I hope to have an easier time of mental health when I can live where there's fresh air and direct sunshine I believe my environment will improve my mental health.
+Spring will soon be in the air, and I firmly believe that this unwanted state will pass when I get more direct daylight.
+My symptoms weren't as severe when I lived on the coast.
+I hope to have an easier time of mental health again.
+If I can live where there are fresh blowing air and direct sunshine I believe my environment will improve my mental health.
 A coastal seasonal environment is my best location for fewest symptoms.
 To each, his own.

 I have been diagnosed with bipolar disorder.
 The diagnosis is ten years old now.
 I believe it, and I don't.
 To a great extent it doesn't matter.
 I am what I am.